ionvop/saucepls/docs/proposal.md

 Exclude results by prefixing a word with a hyphen.

 Explicitly search by prefixing a word with its type. e.g. `tag:1girl text:"coconute doggy"`.

+## Themes

+Primary color: #5555AA
+Background color: #111111

+You may adjust to what you think is best.